 - It displays the title in your Ceros Admin so it’s easy to find when you have multiple experiences.

 - It creates the first part of your site’s Page Title, which also displays in search engine results and at the top of your web browser.

 Your title should be brief, and descriptive, and include any target keywords you’re trying to rank for with the page.
 For example, if your experience is about prom dresses, a title like “Cute Prom Dresses” would be an appropriate page title.

 Experience URL tells the internet where visitors can find your site.
 It is automatically added to the end of your project URL and applied even if you’re using a vanity domain.

 This bit of text can contain hyphens and numbers, but should not contain any spaces or special characters.
 You can also add additional keywords about your experience here; just be sure to separate each word with a hyphen.

 Redirect URL is where users, visiting with an unsupported browser, will be redirected to.

 This tab contains three fields that let you define what search engines will see when they index the content of your Ceros Experiences.
 The information you provide here will directly impact the search rankings for your standalone Ceros content.

-If this content is for internal use only and you don’t want it indexed by search engines, check the Disable SEO box.
-This will tell search engines to completely ignore the Experience.
+If this content is for internal use only and you don’t want it indexed by search engines, toggle the top SEO slider button off.
+This will tell search engines to ignore the Experience completely.

 Title Keywords & Meta Description